Kim Scott and Jason Rosoff are so excited to announce that a Radical Candor MasterClass…

 What Caring Personally is NOT

 - Caring Personally does NOT mean getting all personal with somebody who wants privacy.
 I once worked with a man who had a terminal illness.
-Work was the only place where nobody had to know about that, or ask about that.
-The best way I could Care Personally about this man was to protect his secret, and never once ask him about his health.
+Work was the only place where nobody had to know about that or ask about that.
+The best way I could Care Personally about this man was to protect his secret, and never once asked him about his health.
 We focused on the work.

-- Caring Personally also does NOT mean over-sharing personal details of your life with those around you who may not want to hear them, who may be made uncomfortable by them.
+- Caring Personally also does NOT mean over-sharing personal details of your life with those around you who may not want to hear them, and who may be made uncomfortable by them.

 What Challenging Directly is NOT